Battle of the Palouse: Men's basketball

-Although the Battle of the Palouse in football waned by the 1980s, Idaho and Washington State men's basketball teams have played each other annually since 1906 in a series that continues.
+Although the Battle of the Palouse in football had waned by the 1980s, Idaho and Washington State men's basketball teams have played each other annually since 1906 in a series that continues.
 From 1922 through the 1958–59 season, both were members of the Pacific Coast Conference, and both were independents for the next several years after it disbanded.
 Four games per season were played in these years, sometimes five; during the Gus Johnson season of 1962–63, Idaho won four of five.

 Washington State has a lead in the series through the November 2023 game in Pullman, which the Cougars won 84–59.
 Idaho had taken three of the previous four; the Vandals' win in December 2014 was their first over the Cougars since 2002 and the first in Pullman since 1989.

 The rivalry in basketball reached its peak in the early 1980s, when alumnus Don Monson was Idaho's head coach and WSU was led by George Raveling.
 The game in early December 1982 at the Kibbie Dome in Moscow established a new attendance record of 11,000 for an Idaho home game; the Vandals won in overtime for their third straight win over the Cougars and 37th consecutive win at home.
 Idaho was coming off a 27–3 season in 1982 in which it was ranked in the top ten and reached the Sweet Sixteen (and Monson was named Kodak coach of the year).
 The Cougars went on to finish second in the Pac-10 in the 1983 regular season, and advanced to the second round of the NCAA tournament, falling to #1 seed Virginia in Boise to finish at 26–6.
 Both coaches left at the end of the season; Monson for Oregon and Raveling for Iowa.